How does it work?

 HMRC will then make you payments every four weeks (or weekly if you request).
 Normally WTC payments are made to the person working and CTC plus the childcare element of WTC is paid to the person with main responsibility for the child/children.

-You can read more about tax credits in our Tax credits and benefits section of the website.
+You can read more about tax credits in our tax credits and benefits section.